How to Create a Fantastic Social Media Plan for Writers (or anyone!)

 - Limitations in the character count can be a challenge.

-Facebook is a social network that most people are already using but if you want to promote a book or product, you’ll need to start a Facebook page as it’s a violation of Facebook’s terms of service to sell from a personal profile.
-Sure, you follow people who do it but if you want to be taken seriously a page is the way to go and if you’re building an author platform you’ll need to properly follow the Terms of Service (TOS) for every platform you use.
+Facebook is a social network that most people are already using.
+Still, if you want to promote a book or product, you’ll need to start a Facebook page as it’s a violation of Facebook’s terms of service to sell from a personal profile.
+Sure, you follow people who do it, but if you want to be taken seriously, a page is a way to go, and if you’re building an author platform, you’ll need to properly follow the Terms of Service (TOS) for every platform you use.
 Why would you build a faulty foundation?
 Make wise choices from day one.

 - You may already know people there.